 go tool trace trace.out

-Functions causing delays
+- Functions causing delays or blocking operations

-Goroutines waiting on locks or channels
+- Goroutines waiting on locks, channels, or network I/O

-Latency bottlenecks across processes
+- Latency bottlenecks across concurrent processes

 Takeaways